Charanvir/My-Todo-List-Application/README.md

 command line tool, while Version 3 being the application via the Graphical User Interface (GUI).
 For both versions, the todos list is saved to a todos.txt file, which is created on first use, and updated on every use thereafter.

+One thing to note, the GUI application can be executed from the command line, and by running the standalone executable application.
+Both of these programs will have individual todos.txt files created.
+This means that the todos created and modified when the program is run from the command line will be different from the list created using the standalone application.

 ### Dependencies

 This application was made using Python and a number of third party and standard modules.
 Both versions of the